arundhatibiswas/University-Review-web-app-MySQL-/README.md

 The app uses a MySQL database with three related tables:

-users — stores an anonymous identity for each user (anonymous_id) instead of personal details, keeping reviewers anonymous. reviews — holds each review's text, a 1–5 rating, a category (Staff, Faculty, Student), and an is_flagged status; linked to users. flag — records reports on reviews (reason + timestamp), linking a flagged review to the user who reported it. admins — Stores admin/moderator accounts that manage the dashboard, review flags, and content moderation.
+users — stores an anonymous identity for each user (anonymous_id) instead of personal details, keeping reviewers anonymous.\n reviews — holds each review's text, a 1–5 rating, a category (Staff, Faculty, Student), and an is_flagged status; linked to users.\n flag — records reports on reviews (reason + timestamp), linking a flagged review to the user who reported it.\n admins — Stores admin/moderator accounts that manage the dashboard, review flags, and content moderation.\n

 Foreign keys connect reviews and flags back to users, with cascading deletes to keep data consistent.
 See ![tables](tables.txt) for the full schema.